PacktPublishing/LaTeX-Beginner-s-Guide-Third-Edition/README.md

 ## About the Author
 **Stefan Kottwitz** studied mathematics in Jena and Hamburg.
 He works as a network and IT security engineer at Lufthansa Industry Solutions.

-For numerous years, Stefan has been providing LaTeX support on internet forums.
+For over 15 years, Stefan has been providing LaTeX support on internet forums.
 He manages the web forums [LaTeX.org](https://latex.org) and [goLaTeX.de](https://golatex.de), along with the question-and-answer platforms [TeXwelt.de](https://texwelt.de) and [TeXnique.fr](https://texnique.fr).
-He maintains the TeX graphics gallery sites [TeXample.net](https://texample.net), [TikZ.net](https://tikz.net), and [PGFplots.net](https://pgfplots.net), the [TeXlive.net](https://texlive.net) online compiler, the [TeXdoc.org](https://texdoc.org) documentation service, and the [CTAN.net](https://ctan.net) software mirror.
+He maintains the TeX graphics gallery sites [TeXample.net](https://texample.net), [TikZ.net](https://tikz.net), and [PGFplots.net](https://pgfplots.net), the [TeXlive.net](https://texlive.net) online compiler, the [TeXdoc.org](https://texdoc.org) documentation service, and the [CTAN.net](https://ctan.net) software mirror, altogether more than 30 LaTeX sites across Europe, the UK, the US, and Japan.

-A moderator of the TeX Stack Exchange site and [matheplanet.com](https://matheplanet.com), he publishes ideas and news from the TeX world on his blogs [LaTeX.net](https://latex.net) and [TeX.co](https://tex.co).
+He has served as a moderator on the TeX Stack Exchange site for over fifteen years and shares ideas and news from the TeX world on his blogs [LaTeX.net](https://latex.net) and [TeX.co](https://tex.co).

-He also authored the *LaTeX Beginner’s Guide* in 2011, with the second edition in 2021, and *LaTeX Graphics with TikZ* in 2023, all published by Packt.
+He is the author of the LaTeX Beginner’s Guide (2011), the LaTeX Cookbook (2015), and LaTeX Graphics with TikZ (2023), also translated into Japanese.